 Does Queens University of Charlotte accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Queens University of Charlotte accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+βœ… Queens University of Charlotte accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Queens University of Charlotte?

-❌ No, Queens University of Charlotte is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you should strongly consider submitting them.
-If you scored lower than a school's average, you it might make sense to leave them out of your application.
+❌ No, Queens University of Charlotte is test optional, so you can choose if you want to to send your standardized test scores.
+If your scores are higher than the school's average, you probably want to include them.
+If your scores are average or below average, you it might make sense to leave them out of your application.

 What is Queens University of Charlotte's acceptance rate?

-✅ Queens University of Charlotte has an acceptance rate of 69%.
+βœ… Queens University of Charlotte has an acceptance rate of 71%.

 What is the early decision acceptance rate at Queens University of Charlotte?

-✅ Queens University of Charlotte's early decision acceptance rate was 83% in 2021.
+βœ… Queens University of Charlotte's early decision acceptance rate was 78% in 2021.

 What is the early action acceptance rate at Queens University of Charlotte?

-✅ The early action acceptance rate at Queens University of Charlotte was 86% in 2021.
+βœ… The early action acceptance rate at Queens University of Charlotte was 5% in 2021.

 Explore other colleges in North Carolina or use the college admissions predictor to calculate your chances of getting into some of the top colleges and universities in the U.S.